Since 2010, I’ve been known for story-driven, reflective talks that challenge conventional thinking without offering ready-made solutions.

 My TEDx Talks

 So far I’ve given TEDx Talks in Bulgaria, Belgium and India and I spoke multiple times at various universities and colleges and company events.
-Below I’ve listed my most important talks.
+Below I’ve listed a few.

 Empathy.
 Expression.
 Provocation. | TEDxBillabongHighBhopal | March 2018